 Wipe Your Dog’s Paws and Belly After a Walk

-A quick way to reduce irritation from environmental allergens is to wipe your dog’s paws and belly before going inside.
+A quick way to reduce skin irritation from environmental allergens is to wipe your dog’s paws and belly before going inside.
 Keep a gentle pet wipe on hand, like Earthbath Hypoallergenic Pet Wipes.

 This won’t remove all allergens but reduces the amount that enters your home.
 It can also stop your dog from spreading allergens across his skin by scratching.